Kishore-83096/My-Portfolio-/PARROT.md

 ### Best Practices

-1. Store sensitive data in `.env` files
+🔒 **Environment Variables** - Store sensitive data in `.env` files, never in code
-2. Use HTTPS in production
+🔐 **HTTPS in Production** - Always use HTTPS/SSL to encrypt data in transit
-3. Set strong JWT secrets
+🔑 **Strong JWT Secrets** - Use long, random JWT secrets for token generation
-4. Configure CORS whitelist
+⚙️ **CORS Configuration** - Configure CORS whitelists per environment
-5. Validate all user inputs
+✔️ **Input Validation** - Validate all user inputs on both client and server
-6. Use database SSL connections
+🔐 **Database SSL** - Use SSL connections for database communication
-7. Rate limit API endpoints
+⏱️ **Rate Limiting** - Rate limit API endpoints to prevent abuse
-8. Log security events
+📋 **Security Logging** - Log and monitor all security-relevant events

 ---